NoamRahat/computational-graph/README.md

-Sure, here is the revised README with the requested changes:

----

 # Computational Graph Project

 Welcome to the Computational Graph project repository.
 This project showcases the implementation of a computational graph using a subscriber/publisher architecture in Java.
 The project includes components for managing agents, configurations, and an HTTP server with servlets for handling various types of requests.